 The idea here is that any member of the leadership team may share/solicit important information to/from the entire team, not just a CSE’s direct manager.

-For team initiatives, various application engineers will need to collaborate together in various group formations.
+For team initiatives, various support engineers will need to collaborate together in various group formations.
 Folks can work with folks across the entire team and will never be limited just to the folks who report to the same manager.

 We will continue to have several optional ways for the team to engage socially: